Under Milk Wood: America

-Then through the following week, Thomas continued to work on the script for the version that was to appear in Mademoiselle, and for the performance in Chicago on 13 November.
+Through the following week, Thomas continued to work on the script for the version that was to appear in Mademoiselle, and for the performance in Chicago on 13 November.
 However, he collapsed in the early hours of 5 November and died in hospital on 9 November 1953.

 Inspiration

-The inspiration for the play has generated intense debate.
+The sources for the play have generated intense debate.
 Thomas himself declared on two occasions that his play was based on Laugharne, but this has not gone unquestioned.
-Llansteffan, Ferryside and particularly New Quay also have their claims.
+The towns of Llansteffan, Ferryside and particularly New Quay also have made their claims.
 An examination of these respective claims was published in 2004.
 Surprisingly little scholarship has been devoted to Thomas and Laugharne, and about the town's influence on the writing of Under Milk Wood.
-Thomas’ four years at the Boat House were amongst his least productive, and he was away for much of the time.
+Thomas's four years at the Boat House were amongst his least productive, and he was away for much of the time.
 As his daughter, Aeronwy, has recalled, "he sought any pretext to escape."

-Douglas Cleverdon has suggested that the topography of Llareggub "is based not so much on Laugharne, which lies on the mouth of an estuary, but rather on New Quay, a seaside town...with a steep street running down to the harbour.”
-The various topographical references in the play to the top of the town, and to its ‘top and sea-end’ are also suggestive of New Quay, as are Llareggub's terraced streets and hill of windows.
-The play is even true to the minor topographical details of New Quay.
-For example, Llareggub’s lazy fishermen walk uphill from the harbour to the Sailors' Arms.
+Douglas Cleverdon has suggested that the topography of Llareggub "is based not so much on Laugharne, which lies on the mouth of an estuary, but rather on New Quay, a seaside town...with a steep street running down to the harbour."
+The various topographical references in the play to the 'top of the town,' and to its 'top and sea-end' are also suggestive of New Quay, as are Llareggub's terraced streets and hill of windows.
+The play is true to even the minor topographical details of New Quay.
+For example, Llareggub's lazy fishermen walk uphill from the harbour to the Sailors' Arms.

 Thomas drew a sketch map of the fictional town, which is now held by the National Library of Wales and can be viewed online.
 The Dylan Thomas scholar, James Davies, has written that "Thomas's drawing of Llareggub is... based on New Quay" and there has been very little disagreement, if any, with this view.
 An examination of the sketch has revealed some interesting features: Thomas uses the name of an actual New Quay resident, Dan Cherry Jones, for one of the people living in Cockle Street.
 The Rev. Eli Jenkins is not in the sketch, however, and there are also three characters in the sketch who do not appear in the draft of the play given by Thomas to the BBC in October 1950.